taishi-i/awesome-ChatGPT-repositories/README.md

  * [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) - OpenAI Whisper ASR Webservice API
  * [openai-realtime-embedded-sdk](https://github.com/openai/openai-realtime-embedded-sdk) - A SDK to using the Realtime API with Microcontrollers like the ESP32
  * [openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API
+ * [interview-coder](https://github.com/ibttf/interview-coder) - An open-source invisible desktop application to help you pass your technical interviews.

 ## Others